MrHands/uttl-buildout/uttl/buildout/dotnet/restore/README.md

 ## Options

-`project-path` (required)

-Path to Visual Studio project file that will be processed.

 `executable` (default: "cmake")

 Path to the executable used to run commands.
 You don't need to set this if the executable was added to the system-wide `PATH` environment variable.

+`project-path` (required)

+Path to Visual Studio project file that will be processed.

+`working-dir` (optional)

+Change to this directory before executing the command.

 `always-install` (optional)

 Set this option to 1 to skip checks for missing installed files and always run the script.

-`config-file` (optional)
+`config-path` (optional)

 Path to a configuration file for NuGet to use.
 Only the settings from this file will be used if this option is specified.